FogMoe/Genshin.AutoHotkey/README.md

 ## Instructions
 Please **run ahk with administrator privileges**.

-The default setting is to **press the side button of the mouse** to use.
+The default setting is that **press the side button of the mouse** to use.